NORM-UK Home

 Male Circumcision is Inappropriate for the Prevention of HIV

-Recent research in Africa has claimed to provide proof that male circumcision confers protection against HIV/AIDS.[1][2][3]
+Studies conducted in Africa purport to show conclusively that male circumcision gives protection from HIV/AIDS.[1][2][3]

-• It is not a proportionate intervention since it is in itself damaging to the normal appearance and function of the body[4]
+• It is not a proportionate intervention because it harms the body’s normal structure and function on its own.
+[4]

-• Male circumcision does not decrease[7][8][9][10] and may increase the risk of male to female transmission[11]
+• Male circumcision does not reduce [7][8][9][10] the risk of male-to-female transfer and may even increase it.
+[11]

-Everyone has a right to autonomy: the right to make an informed choice as an adult to decide the fate of their own body.
-While adult men have the right to be circumcised if they consider that it will protect them from HIV, they have a right to be realisticallly informed about the prospects of the treatment achieving the goal, the negative effects that will go along with it and the risks.
+Everyone is entitled to autonomy, which is the capacity to make an adult decision about what will happen to their own body.
+Adult men have the right to get circumcised if they believe it will protect them against HIV, but they also have the right to factual information about the likelihood of the therapy working, the dangers involved, and any side effects.

-• The risk of complications,[18] including the risk of transmitting HIV in an African setting.
+• The possibility of consequences, [18] particularly the potential for HIV transmission in an African environment.

 Real World Applicability